fadiHB/reading-notes-401d2/class-30.md

 Multiply it by a prime number such as 599.
 Use modulo to get the remainder of the result, when divided by the total size of the array.
 Insert into the array at that index.

+## Collisions
+A collision occurs when more than one key hashes to the same index in an array.
+As mentioned earlier, a “perfect hash” will never have any collisions.
+To put this into perspective, the worst possible hash is one that hashes every single key to the same exact index of an array.
+The more keys you have hashed to a specific index, the more key/value pair combos you can potentially have.